A thematic guide to the UK

-- UKIP, the Conservatives' rivals on the right, are
+- UKIP, the Conservatives' rivals on the right, have

-- Opposition parties in general are not ready for a
+- Opposition parties in general were not ready for a

-- In Scotland, the Conservatives are on the up, being
+- In Scotland, the Conservatives were on the up, being

 seen as the Party most actively campaigning against a second Scottish